Identifying and Fitting Eclipse Maps of Exoplanets with Cross-Validation: Methods

 The time-series emission $F(t)$ from the map defined by the coefficients $c_{i}$ is then a sum of the time-series emission $f_{i}(t)$ from each individual harmonic $z_{i}(\theta,\phi)$ (see \citet{luger2019starry} for their forms) weighted by its corresponding coefficient:

 The modelled light curve $F(t)$ is therefore ultimately a function of the vector of the pixel brightness values $\mathbf{p}$, which are the parameters that we sample.

 We fit a model $\mathcal{M}$ to the data points $D$ in the light curve using PyMC3 \citep{exoplanet:pymc3}.
 We sample the posterior distribution of the brightness values of the pixels $\mathbf{p}$ with 250 samples in 8 chains, thinned by a factor of 4.
 This ensured that the Gelman-Rubin statistic was below 1.1 for our fitted maps.
-Ideally we would have used more samples, but compromised with this smaller number due to the need to re-run the entire sampling process on the order of 100 times to calculate the cross-validation score.
 It would be possible to fit the orbital and instrumental parameters at the same time as this map \citep{hammond2024wasp43b}, but in this study we assume these parameters are known in advance.
+The sampling process for one map took around 15 minutes for an $\ell_{\mathrm{max}}=4$ map with 62 pixels using 8 cores on a recent Intel-based HPC server.
+Calculating the optimal information content of the map with cross-validation requires re-fitting the model around 300 times, resulting in a total runtime of several days.
+We settled on this number of samples as we did not find a noticeable improvement in mapping performance with more samples.

+The $\ell_{\mathrm{max}}=4$ is intended to be the highest-order map that is computationally possible, as we aim for the most degrees of spatial freedom.
+This is why we do not consider $\ell_{\mathrm{max}}=3$ maps, as we only need a ``simplest model'' ($\ell_{\mathrm{max}}=2$) to detect a signal, and then a ``most complex model'' ($\ell_{\mathrm{max}}=4$) to fit the most accurate map.
+We chose the $\ell_{\mathrm{max}}=4$ map based on the sampling time, as using $\ell_{\mathrm{max}}=5$ maps took several times the sampling time, and sometimes did not sample the posterior fully.
+Using $\ell_{\mathrm{max}}=5$ maps also produced no noticeable improvement in the optimised map as any small-scale variation due to the $\ell=5$ modes was smoothed out when the information content was optimised.